hitchtest/hitchselenium/README.rst

 Features
 ========

-* Starts up the browser on a separate thread when running with HitchServe_, in parallel with other services, so that your integration tests run faster.
+* Starts up the browser on a separate thread when running with HitchServe_, in parallel with starting other services, so that your integration tests run faster.
 * You can optionally run the Firefox browser visibly and invisibly using XVFB.
-* Comes pre-installed with Selenium IDE firefox plugin so you can record clicks and generate python code to copy and paste during a paused test.

 Caveats
 =======

 * Currently only supports firefox.
 * Might not necessarily work with the latest version of firefox.
-* Does not correctly pick up the faked time from libfaketime; reports system time instead.
-* Selenium IDE does not work under all circumstances.
-Seems to fail on Mac OS.
+* Faketime is not enabled since firefox does not respond well to it.
+Javascript will always return system time.

 .. _HitchServe: https://github.com/hitchtest/hitchserve